-19 Perfect Pasta Dishes You'll Want to Make for Dinner Tonight
+42 Perfect Pasta Recipes You’ll Want to Make for Dinner Tonight (and Every Night)

 Why?
 Because pasta pairs well with so many different foods, flavor profiles, and types of cuisine.
-Here, we've rounded up 19 deliciously simple pasta recipes.
-Options included range from crowd-pleasing classics like decadent macaroni and cheese and linguine with garlic and soppressata to fresh takes on pasta salads (eggplant!) and healthier spins on nonna's noodle dishes.
+Here, we’ve rounded up the deliciously simple pasta recipes every home cook or pasta lover should have in their repertoire.
+Options range from crowd-pleasing classics like decadent macaroni and cheese and linguine with garlic and soppressata to fresh takes on pasta salad recipes (eggplant!) and healthier spins on nonna’s noodle dishes.

 Whatever type of noodle dish inspires your palette, we promise you’ll have a delicious dinner on the table in minutes with these easy pasta recipes.

 Broccoli pesto is a great way to use up a whole head of broccoli.
 Roasting broccoli stalks and florets brings out all of its best qualities.
 Most of it gets pureed into a nutty and cheesy pesto, but some florets remain to bulk up this green and vibrant pasta.
 Healthy pasta recipes don’t get better than this.

 Pasta primavera recipes can get fancier or simpler, depending on your preference, but nothing beats the classic.
 This basic, easy pasta primavera recipe takes only a few minutes, and it’s a shrimp pasta recipe, too: Shrimp, goat cheese, salsa, and asparagus make it a well-rounded, quick-cooking pasta dish.